Routes on Mount Kilimanjaro

 - Rongai route

-Marangu is the only route where you sleep in huts; the other routes have tented accommodation.
+Marangu is the only route where you sleep in huts; on all other routes, you overnight in tents.